The Quantization Monte Carlo method for solving radiative transport equations

 Hybrid approaches \cite{pomraning1979, clouet2003hybrid} solve the diffusion equation analytically in some spatial areas and use the \textit{IMC} approach in others.
 Both methods are coupled by boundary conditions.
 The hybrid methods use an analytical resolution of the scattering equation when certain criteria are met (delimited areas or according to the frequency group).
 The use of these methods remains limited by the coupling between the analytical resolution of the diffusion equation and the Monte Carlo method solving the transport equation which is delicate as well as the choice of criteria (e.g. the definition of areas where the diffusion approximation can be used).

+{\modif The hybrid approaches have been included in the multi-scale paradigm proposed by Coelho et al. \cite{COELHO201636} that also contain domain decomposition strategies and micro–macro models; this allows to deal with transport, intermediate and diffusive regimes and are applied to 3D transient problems with collimated radiation.}

 When the coefficient $\sigma_s(t,x)$ in \eqref{eq:transport} is large, the classical Monte Carlo method uses Markov particles that undergo an important number of scattering events.
 The randomness of the scattering part dominates and after a certain time the state of the particle follows a probability law; in this case the \textit{RW} approximation is justified.
-However, there are always intermediary regimes when the number of collisions is big enough to slow down the computation but not high enough to justify the use of the diffusion approximation.
+However, there are always intermediary regimes when the number of collisions is big enough to slow down the computation but does not meet the necessary threshold to warrant the use of the diffusion approximation.